 We always pick apples at a local orchard, Solebury Orchards.
 This orchard, located in Bucks County Pennsylvania, has a huge variety of apples that are available to pick from September through November.
 We stopped by this year early in September to pick Gala apples.
 Our favorite Pink Lady's are not ready for picking until early November, so we had to wait a bit for them.
-Two different trips to the orchard meant that we could enjoy cider ice twice!
+Two different trips to the orchard meant that we could enjoy an apple cider slushie twice!

 Several ideas included adding ice to the cider in my Vitamix or in his Jimmy Buffet Margarita machine.
 I always thought adding ice would just dilute the cider.
 Another idea was to pour cider into a pan and freeze it.
-You could just scoop out the cider like ice cream.
+You could just scoop out the cider-like ice cream.
 I thought this method would take too long and I don't have much in the way of patience.

 My daughter has been asking to make our ice cream.
 I've had an ice cream machine for years, but it rarely gets used.
 The machine has been sitting in the kitchen to remind me to pick up ingredients for ice cream.
 When I was trying to come up with ways to freeze the cider it hit me!
 Why not try the ice cream machine and it worked.

-Apple Cider Ice
+Frozen Apple Cider Slushies

-8 ounces fresh Apple Cider
+- 8 ounces fresh Apple Cider

-Place 8 ounces of apple cider into a prepared ice cream maker.
+- Place 8 ounces of apple cider into a prepared ice cream maker.

-Churn apple cider for 5-10 minutes until desired consistency is achieved.
+- Churn apple cider for 5-10 minutes until desired consistency is achieved.